codingcasey3/THE-GAME/README.md

 **Kate**
 - Introduced a functional `"eat"` verb, allowing players to consume items from their inventory for interaction or effect.
+- Added a `"drop"` verb to allow players to remove items from their inventory and potentially use them strategically.

 **Aayush**
 - Added a **mission system**: Players now have an objective to find a valuable or precious item, introducing purpose and stakes to exploration.